adamdubsky/github-setup/README.md

 # CS3560 Example Projects

-"Fib" - an example project that uses Doxygen, Makefile, Catch2, Travis CI.
+"Fib" - an example project for tool use.
 =======
 "Fib" is an example project that uses Doxygen, Makefile, Catch2, and of course Git.